jdkelley/Udacity-VirtualTourist/README.md

 ## License ##

-This project is released under the [MIT License](http://www.opensource.org/licenses/MIT).
+All content is licensed under the terms of the [MIT open source license](http://www.opensource.org/licenses/MIT).